Here are responses to some of the most frequently asked questions about the application process:

 Q: If you’ve applied before, is it acceptable to recycle previously submitted answers?

 If the answers are still relevant, then yes; however, it is important to re-evaluate and make changes based on new and different data or elements from year to year.
-20212application does ask new questions so review them carefully if you have applied in a prior year.
+2022 application does ask new questions so review them carefully if you have applied in a prior year.

 Q: How are judges chosen?